COMP122/comp122-f22/format_encodings/notes_10_10.md

       1. Two week assignment
       1. Five parts:
          - 2 parts in Java, with the code provided
-         - 3 parts that mirror the Java code
+         - 3 parts in MIPS that mirror the Java code
-           - each part was discuss, with code, in class
+           - each part was discussed, with code, in class
       1. Looks easy when the Prof does it on the board
          - Examplar code provided by the Prof
          - Many students (16) delayed until Sept 7 to start